 #10 Hiring Cheap Labor

-When you need work done– whether for your home, your car or home appliances – hiring the person with the cheapest quote sounds prudent, but it isn’t the best frugal habit to get into.
+When you need work done – whether for your home, your car or home appliances – hiring the person with the cheapest quote sounds prudent, but it isn’t the best frugal habit to get into.

 Often times, the person with the lowest price also offers the lowest quality work.
 Or, perhaps they do the job, but not in a timely manner.
+Accepting either of these options is not how to be frugal with money.

 #11 Starting Side Hustles